drewctaylor/javapoet-maven-plugin/README.md

 ## To Configure the Plugin

-To configure maven to use the plugin:
+To configure Maven to use the plugin:

 1) Update your `~/.m2/settings.xml` to include your github username or github email address and your [github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).